botingw/langgraph-dev-navigator/README.md

     docker build -t mcp-crawl4ai-rag -f mcp-crawl4ai-rag/Dockerfile mcp-crawl4ai-rag
     ```

+    Then, run the validation script in a temporary container (validate your `.env` enables you to connect to neo4j and Supabase):
+    ```bash
+    docker run --rm --memory "512m" -v "$(pwd)/.env:/app/.env" mcp-crawl4ai-rag python -u validate_setup.py --stage 1
+    ```

 2.  **Run the One-Time Data Ingestion:**
     This command runs a temporary container to crawl the documentation and populate your Supabase and Neo4j databases.
     ```bash